Multi Tab Rows

 🛡️ Reliable Support

-Multi Tab Rows is developed with enduring passion and long-term dedication.
+Unlike scripts of uncertain origin that have long been neglected, Multi Tab Rows is developed with enduring passion and long-term dedication.
 Backed by years of experience in Firefox extension development, it continues to evolve with care and expertise.

 👤 About the Developer